Nissemanen/Tabby-code/README.md

 first of all there are four main objects. `"targets"`, `"monitors"`, `"extentions"` and `"meta"`

-its in `"targets"` where all the sprites and their data is stored.

-in `"monitors"` you find all the monitors with their positions and values.

-in `"extentions"` is where all the extentions are, such as the pen extention.

-in `"meta"` is all the metadata that the project has, this is usualy not tamperd with.
+its in `"targets"` where all the sprites and their data is stored.\n in `"monitors"` you find all the monitors with their positions and values.\n in `"extentions"` is where all the extentions are, such as the pen extention.\n in `"meta"` is all the metadata that the project has, this is usualy not tamperd with.\n

 ### targets
 every target has some core components, these are: